Vini-002/herbie-do-zero/README.md

 Memory::put();
 ```

-Likewise, to get the values from memory, call `Memory::put()` and then acess the values on the variable `Memory::stored_data`.
+Likewise, to get the values from memory, call `Memory::get()` and then acess the values on the variable `Memory::stored_data`.